 After entry into the BFA program, the student is required to complete two semesters with a minimum of three credit hours of course work in their major studio area each semester.

 Off-campus Study Requirement: Each student is required to complete an approved off-campus study experience each semester in the program.
 This may involve a field trip to an urban center that includes visits to major art collections.

 Degree Requirements: The BFA degree will be awarded to students who, upon the completion of the approved program, have maintained a 3.00 grade-point average within the University of Arkansas School of Art and a 2.00 grade-point average overall.
 Students in the BFA program whose grade point average falls below 3.0 in art classes for two consecutive semesters will be dismissed from the BFA program.
 A faculty-supervised critique of the work of each student, once each semester the student is in the program, is required.
 A senior review and exhibition will be required prior to the granting of the degree.

 Applying to the BFA program

-Signs are posted every semester on the bulletin boards in the art department notifying everyone of the application date for the BFA program.
+Signs are posted every semester on the bulletin boards in the School of Art notifying everyone of the application date for the BFA program.
 Applications are available in the office with a cover sheet that tells you when and where you take your portfolio to be viewed by the faculty.

 Portfolio requirements for B.F.A. degree program applications: